rh-wassim/game/README.md

-frontend must be only in vanilla javascript backend must be only in Django
+frontend must be only in vanilla javascript.

+backend must be only in Django.